 - Joint replacement involves removing the damaged joint.
 It is replaced with an artificial one.

-All of these surgeries are typically performed by an orthopedic surgeon using minimally invasive techniques.
+An expert orthopedic surgeon typically performs all of these surgeries using open or minimally invasive techniques.
 These techniques can include arthroscopy, which is a minimally invasive surgical procedure that uses a small camera and instruments to access and treat the joint.

-If you are considering gout surgery, it is important to consult with a qualified orthopedic surgeon who can provide you with the best gout treatment in Kolkata or the top arthroscopy treatment in Kolkata.
+If you are considering gout treatment or surgery, it is important to consult with a qualified orthopedic surgeon who can offer you the best gout treatment in Kolkata or the top arthritis treatment in Kolkata.

 With proper care and treatment, you can manage your symptoms and maintain a good quality of life.